microsoft/vscode-docs/blogs/2018/03/21/bing-settings-search.md

 ---
 # Improving Settings Search in VS Code

 Have you ever had trouble finding a certain setting in VS Code?
 You're not alone.
 Looking across common Github issues, StackOverflow questions, Twitter, and user studies that we've done, we've seen many users having issues finding settings.
-This is no surprise given that VS Code includes more than 400 settings out of the box, and with extensions installed many users can have significantly more.
-If you include typical user mistakes such as typos and the challenge to pick the right search terms, users have a hard time.
+This is no surprise given that VS Code includes more than 400 settings out of the box, and with extensions installed, many users can have significantly more.
+If you include typical user mistakes such as typos and the challenge of picking the right search terms, users have a hard time.

 So several months ago, we started talking to the Bing team about whether they could apply their search expertise to our problem.
 And two months ago, we shipped the result - an intelligent settings search experience powered by Bing.

 <div>
     <div style="display: inline-block; width: 49%">